London in World War II: Americans in London

+On 17 May 1940, the United States Embassy advised the 4000 Americans living in Britain to return home "as soon as possible".
+A sterner message in June warned "that this may be the last opportunity for Americans to get home until after the war."
+Many Americans chose to remain, and on 1 June 1940, the 1st American Squadron of the Home Guard was formed in London.
+They had average strength of 60–70, and were commanded by General Wade H. Hayes.

+The then US ambassador in London, Joseph Kennedy, opposed the mustering of citizens from a neutral power.
+He feared that in the event of invasion, a civilian squadron would make all citizens of the then still-neutral America living in London liable to be shot by the invading Germans as francs-tireurs.

+During the Blitz Kennedy and his family stayed in the countryside, absenting himself from London and adding damage to his reputation with the British.
+In March 1941, President Roosevelt appointed John Winant ambassador to the Court of St. James's, and Winant remained in that post until he resigned in March 1946.
+Winant dramatically changed the U.S. stance towards Britain compared to his predecessor Kennedy.

 Even before the US joining the war, American presence in London was notable, with over 2000 Americans working at the embassy in Grosvenor Square.
 Six months after the Japanese attack on Pearl Harbor which signalled the US's entry into the war, that number doubled.
 By June 1944, US troops in London had 33 officers' billets, 300 buildings for soldiers' accommodation, and 2,500,000 sqft of floor space for offices, gyms, and other uses.
 The American general Dwight D. Eisenhower, commander-in-chief of the Allied forces, was based in London for much of the war, and used offices in Grosvenor Square, St. James's Square, and a deep-level shelter in Goodge Street underground station.
 So many high-ranking American officers and staff were based in Grosvenor Square that it was nicknamed "Little America".